 Headlands Center for the Arts is located on Northern California’s Pacific Coast in the Marin Headlands—2100 windswept acres of hills, cliffs, coves, and beaches just north of San Francisco—in the Golden Gate National Recreation Area.
 When Headlands Center for the Arts took up residence at historic Fort Barry in 1984, part of our mandate was to rehabilitate and steward the historic structures that would comprise our campus.
 Event spaces, re-imagined by artists in the 1980s and 90s, are located in one of two four-story former army barracks: voluminous structures with big windows; patina-ed walls; tin ceilings; oak balustrades; maple floors; and yard after yard of history, character, and possibility.
 Rolling iconic California hills, atmospheric fog, natural wildlife, a salt water lagoon, beaches, dramatic cliffs, a historic lighthouse and weathered military bunkers provide a striking backdrop for photos.

 Artist renovated spaces include the Mess Hall, the literal and figurative hearth of Headlands, rehabilitated by renowned artist Ann Hamilton in the early nineties.
 The space features a wide open kitchen, a wood-fired oven for bread baking, walls covered with botanical drawings on parchment paper, warm hues of yellow and green, Heath tiles, 12 artist designed tables, hard wood floors, and 75 mismatched chairs.
 For the first dinner at Headlands, each guest brought their own chair.
 The tradition lives on, and every chair has a story.
-Most good parties end up in the kitchen.
-At Headlands it’s not much different.
+Most good parties end up in the kitchen and at Headlands it’s not much different.
 Shared meals in our Ann Hamilton-renovated Mess Hall provide a casual, convivial environment for guests to get to know each other, share stories and exchange ideas.
 The second floor, the setting for reception, dancing, and ceremonies of all kinds, was renovated by Bay Area sculptor David Ireland in the mid-1980s.
 Ireland sought to reveal the raw materials of the building, and the original tin ceilings, wooden floors, and dropped lighting with a dimming feature recall a bygone era.
 The Eastwing features artist-designed benches that can be moved to fit the event, and the white walls and cracked and colored with age.
 The minimalist aesthetic and focus on raw materials draws attention to the exceptional natural light of the spaces, and blurs the line between the outside setting and the inside.
 The Rodeo Room, a space notable for it\'s rich ochre and green colored walls, often inspire the color palette of events at Headlands.

 Standout Venue Features: